Chennai floods choke airspace: 19 flights from Mumbai cancelled

-Incessant floods in Chennai have inundated air travel, with 19 flights departing to the southern city from Mumbai cancelled, as the airport lies submerged; airlines suspend operations and offer help, refunds and other alternatives to flyers
+Incessant floods in Chennai have inundated air travel, with 19 flights departing to Chennai from Mumbai cancelled, as the airport lies submerged; airlines suspend operations and offer help

 The massive spate of floods in Chennai has affected air travel, too.
 Due to the inoperative Chennai airport, all flights to and from Chennai were cancelled.
 The Mumbai airport had 19 departing flights to Chennai, which were cancelled due to the abnormal and extremely heavy rainfall.